 Mix together and put in a decorative jar for use all season!
 Sprinkle on your morning oatmeal and add a pinch in your roasted dandelion root decoction!

 Pumpkin spice is the perfect way to “Get the medicine to the people in a way that they’ll take it.”
 That’s my motto and what I teach my community students and apprentices in each workshop and program.
 Check out my offerings ~ I hope to see YOU soon!
-Until next time, I leave you Wild About Plants!
+Until next time, I love you and leave you Wild About Plants!